10soos17/game_mine/README.md

 ## Object

 > As one of the Toy Projects, I imitated the Minesweeper game built into the Windows OS.
-> Algorithms were created directly in Python and Kibi languages.
+> Algorithms were created directly in Python and Kivy.
 > But textinput file was borrowed from external source code.

 ## Environment